Copper, Bronze and Iron ages

 The Bronze Age is a historical period characterized by the production of bronze.
 In southern Iberia this was achieved by smelting mined copper and alloying with traded tin.
 Bronze itself is harder and more durable than other metals, allowing Bronze Age civilizations to gain a technological advantage.

-In the quest for Tin, the cultures show interaction with other Atlantic cultures in Britain, particularly Cornwall and France.
+In the quest for Tin; needed to smelt with localy mined Copper to produce Bronze, these cultures had an interaction with other Atlantic coast cultures, particularly in present day Cornwall and France.

 Iron AGE - 1,800 BC